portworx/px-docs/scale-up-nodes-with-storage.md

 ---
 layout: page
-title: "Scale-Up Nodes with Storage"
+title: "Scale-out an existig PX Cluster"
 keywords: scale-up, storage, add new nodes
 sidebar: home_sidebar
 ---

-## Scale-up Nodes with Storage
+## Scaling out an existing PX Cluster

-This section illustrates how to add a new node with attached storage to a PX cluster
+This document illustrates how to add a new node with attached storage to a PX cluster

 ### Display current cluster status